Friday, September 8, 2023

 We finally found the SUN in Bequia!
 Things were looking up!
 Our trusty Cap’n headed off to complete checking-in formalities with immigration/customs.
 (This has to be done at every island where we stop!
 Apparently at times it really tests his UN-learned diplomacy skills…).
 As luck would have it, our Cap’n met up with Didi on “Blessing” at the dinghy dock.
 She manages a mooring field just off the picturesque Plantation Hotel.
 Best of all, there was a mooring available and we could stay 7 days.
 We quickly left the swell of Lower Beach behind for this fantastic spot tucked nicely up in Admiralty Bay.
 We must be going soft in our dotage?

-White sandy beach near the Plantation Hotel
+White sandy beach near the Plantation Hotel.

 The weather held and with relish, we explored the tiny town, ate at cute coffee shops, tried the pizza and found a nice bar or three for evening drinks.
 The town market had an array of beautiful fresh fruits and vegies, most brought over daily by fast ferry from St Vincent.
 Best of all, there was a beautiful blue swimming pool at the back of our boat.
 We used it every day.
 Although the sighting of a coral sea snake lurking in the seaweed under our boat did cause a few moments of panic.
 The lads also took the opportunity to snorkel nearby coral reefs, spotting baby lobsters, colourful fish and a troupe of divers exploring the depths below.